minority4u/blockchain-ethereum-app/readme.md

 # 1. General Hint
 Do not use the provided accounts for real transactions in the main-ethreum-network!!!

+Ethereum test-network which enables a public voting based on a limited currency.
+This could be used for universities or campanies to create their own voting system with the possibility of vote-sharing and automated actions triggered by a certain number of votes.
+Demo is ready to use.

-Ethereum test-network ready to use.
-This demo consists of:
+## This demo consists of:

 * Three mining nodes
 * External Contracts owned by each account to encapusalte the minning accounts
 * More than 1800 already mined blocks
 * Lots of past transactions stored in the logfiles and history
-* Own Token (Unversity Votes) deployed as Smart-Contract with tokens/vote rights splitted between all accounts and their public contracts
+* Own token (Unversity Votes) deployed as Smart-Contract with tokens/vote rights splitted between all accounts and their public contracts
 * DAO (University Mannheim).
 Every owner of the University token is automatically member of the DAO and is allowed to create proposals and votes.

-The Smart Contract code is stored in "_infos/".
+The Smart-Contract code is stored in "_infos/".
 They are based on the Ethereum-Templates: https://www.ethereum.org/token